Southampton-RSG/2021-11-1-socobio-crs/novice/shell/05-loop.md

 the command that's actually being run is our old friend `head`, so this loop prints out the first three lines of each data file in turn.

+> ## Why the extra spaces?
+>
+> Note the use of spaces for indentation before the `head` command.
+> This line is part of the body of the loop (the part that gets executed many times)
+> and whilst extra spaces don't affect how the
+> script runs, it is considered best practice to use indentation to highlight the loop body.
+> In general programming, indentation is very important.
+Without indentation in code blocks
+> such as these,, code becomes much harder to read.

 ### Dos and don'ts of variable naming

 We have called the variable in this loop `filename`